Glamazon by Colorevolution

-"Glamazon by Colorevolution" is the seventh episode of the sixth season of RuPaul's Drag Race.
+"Glamazon by Colorevolution" is the seventh episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on April 7, 2014.
+The episode's main challenge tasks the contestants with filming infomercials for cosmetics products.
 Lainie Kazan and Leah Remini are guest judges.

-Laganja Estranja wins the episode's mini-challenge, and she and Adore Delano are both winners of the main challenge.
-BenDeLaCreme and Darienne Lake place in the bottom and face off in a lip-sync to "Point of No Return" by Exposé, but no one is eliminated from the competition.
+Laganja Estranja and Adore Delano win the main challenge.
+BenDeLaCreme and Darienne Lake place in the bottom and face off in a lip-sync contest to "Point of No Return" by Exposé, but no one is eliminated from the competition.

 Episode

-Lainie Kazan (left) and Leah Remini (right) are guest judges.